 Financial and taxes in retirement

 October 27, 2013 — Through all those years of faithful contributions to your 401k or IRA, you probably never really thought too much about the day those savings would be used.
 But either now or soon in the future, that money has to come out of your account, most likely as a key component of your retirement financial picture.
 This article will review some of the issues you are likely to face with your 401k, IRA, or similar retirement account.
 Tax laws are tricky and we have attempted to paint a broad picture, there will always be exceptions to some of the general principles discussed here.
-We are not tax or investment experts – check with a qualified professional for an expert opinion.
+We are not tax or investment experts – check with a qualified professional from this ira vs 401k article for an expert opinion.

 401ks – A Review